kreivalabs/sonicPiRandomizer/README.md

 This method of algorithmic composition requires an installation of node-RED (https://nodered.org), the Twitter node (https://www.npmjs.com/package/node-red-node-twitter), Sonic-Pi (http://www.sonic-pi.net), and the command line untility sonic-pi-cli (https://github.com/Widdershin/sonic-pi-cli).

+Copy the json file and paste it from the clipboard into a new flow in your node-red instance.
+Log into the Twitter node using valid account credentials.
+Adjust the exec node pathways to target the shell scripts where they exist on your machine.

 See the runner.sh and stopper.sh shell script examples.
 Adjust the syntax as necessary for your system.